priyamatnani/visualizations/README.md

-# gameOfThrones
+# uberBikes
-Analysis of game of Thrones characters data as retrieved from Kaggle.
+Analysis of the usge of bikes in Bay area